gazbert/bxbot/README.md

 The [Releases](https://github.com/gazbert/bxbot/releases) page has the stable releases, or you can grab the latest code from the head of the master branch.

-The bot runs on Linux and macOS, but there is Windows [bxbot.bat](./bxbot.bat) script under development.
+The bot runs on Linux and macOS, but there is a Windows [bxbot.bat](./bxbot.bat) script under development.

 * [Oracle JDK 1.8](http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html) needs to be installed on the machine you want to run the bot.
-* Edit the `config` XML files as required - see the User Guide section.
+* Edit the `config` XML files as required - see the _User Guide_ section.

 You can use [Maven](https://maven.apache.org) or [Gradle](https://gradle.org/) to build the bot and distribution artifact.
 The instructions below are for Linux and macOS, but Windows scripts are included.